Myth number 1. They have no emotions.

-If you leave them, they will come for the grand hoover as they’ll miss, what you can provide them, a home, money, traits and emotions.
+If you leave them, most will come for the grand hoover as they’ll miss, what you can provide them, a home, money, traits and emotions.

 Myth number 3.
 You reacting and getting angry at them, makes them angry.

-They’ve actually usually done something in order for you to react, so they can make you feel all those negative emotions they feel, so they can put themselves back in control and feel powerful again.
+They’ve actually usually done something in order for you to react to make themselves feel better so they can blame you, done something to hurt you, because they felt hurt or criticised by you, so they’ve baited you into reacting, and once they know they’ve gotten to you, they feel better, so they can make you feel all those negative emotions they feel, so they can put themselves back in control and feel powerful again.
 You falling silent on them, does not affect them or infuriate them, it doesn’t cause them psychological pain in the way it does you, often if they have someone else feeding them attention, they don’t care, and if they don’t have other sources of attention, they’ll just understand they need to try a new form of manipulation on you.
 Most know that our positive emotions mean we find it hard to go no contact and treat them how they treat us, so they will up their games, to lower your guard and claim, positive or negative responses from you.

 Myth number 4.
 They hate being alone.